ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 This project focuses on designing, building, and programming an autonomous robot capable of completing a series of complex obstacle challenges as part of the WRO Future Engineers competition.

+Team GFM was inspired by the challenge of applying engineering principles and problem-solving skills to creatively and efficiently solve complex problems.
+Pushing forward with our passion for innovation and hands-on learning.

+Our goal is to design and build a reliable and efficient system that demonstrates our technical and collaborative skills while serving as a learning experience.
+We followed a systemic process, brainstorming, researching, prototyping, testing, and iterating.
+We maintained detailed documentation for ease of knowledge sharing and smoother workflow thoughout the project.

-The robot is engineered with a modular chassis, powered by a ..., and controlled via an Arduino Mega 2560.
-It utilises a combination of sensors—including---.
+The robot is engineered with a modular chassis, powered by a ..., and controlled via an ....
+It utilises a combination of sensors ---.
 Our objective was to create an intelligent robot that is capable of navigating through obstacles with precision and speed.

--This repository contains detailed documentation of our hardware design, sensor integration, mobility strategy, power management, and source code, along with supporting CAD files, wiring diagrams, and demonstration videos.-

 <!-- NOTE: You should add a few paragraphs here about your inspiration, high-level goals, team structure, and overall approach. -->